Skip to main content

 Sub-Flow Exit Conditions

-Sub-Flows return to their parent with either a success or failure result:
+Sub-Flows return to their parent with either a success or failure result: The parent Flow Step uses these conditions to route the conversation appropriately:

 This pattern allows you to handle both outcomes gracefully in the parent flow.